 Gareth Osborne Cat® Rental Power Production Definition Manager

 Established by the European Commission, emission standards for engines used in new non-road mobile machinery (NRMM) have been gradually introduced to limit harmful substances in engine exhaust gas including carbon monoxide (CO), hydrocarbons (HC), particulate matter (PM), and nitrogen oxides (NOx).
-The most recent standard governing mobile generator sets, Regulation (EU) 2016/1628 moves the European Union (EU) from Stage IIIA to EU Stage V. This standard poses a new set of challenges triggered by the world’s most stringent PM limits on mobile diesel generator sets.
-EU Stage V also extends the scope to a wider range of engine types and sizes, regulating engine outputs greater than 560 kW for the first time.
+The most recent standard governing mobile generator sets, Regulation (EU) 2016/1628, moves the European Union (EU) from Stage IIIA to EU Stage V. This standard poses a new set of challenges triggered by the world’s most stringent PM limits on mobile diesel generator sets.
+EU Stage V also extends the scope to a wider range of engine types and sizes, regulating engine outputs greater than 560 kW for the first time in Europe.

 At very high pressures, electric common rail applications deliver fuel to electronically controlled injectors.
 This process produces a very fine diesel spray resulting in miniscule soot particulates which pose potential health risks.
 While this type of system enables complete control over the combustion process and allows for thermal management of aftertreatment systems, the particulates must be managed to meet emissions standards.